chrisburnell/chrisburnell.com/src/posts/articles/2024-03-30-lost-in-time.md

 Mon Mar 30 2024 08:00:00 GMT+0800 (Singapore Standard Time)
 ```

-That it’s formatted to my local timezone (GMT+8 in Singapore) is expected and makes some sense, but it also sets the time to the same number of hours from GMT as my timezone offset, resulting in 8 AM.
+That it’s formatted to my local timezone (GMT/UTC+8 in Singapore) is expected and makes some sense, but it also sets the time to the same number of hours from UTC as my timezone offset, resulting in 8 AM.

 --------

-Now let’s assume that I’m in Halifax, Canada (in the GMT-3 timezone).
+Now let’s assume that I’m in Halifax, Canada (in the GMT/UTC-3 timezone).
 If I create a new Date with the exact same input, I get back **the wrong day**!

 ```javascript
 new Date("2024-03-30")